 - There is little evidence to support the claim that the younger of the two, Henry Condell, may have played some of the female parts in Shakespeare's plays (Pierce 3).

-3 ways to Create an In-Text MLA 9 Citation when there is no Author
+3 ways to Create an In-Text MLA 9 Citation when there is No Author

 "First Folio."
 The Hutchinson Unabridged Encyclopedia with Atlas and Weather Guide, edited by Helicon, 2018.
 Credo